dhbradshaw/mordhub-backend/README.md

 ```
 docker-compose up
 ```
 from the project root.
 It may take about 10 minutes to compile from scratch, and uses about ~3GB of disk space at the time of writing (1.7GB for the rust install, 1.2GB for the dependencies and build artifacts of the project itself).
+The Postgres username and password are the same as the example `.env` file shown above.

 Also make sure to stop any local postgres services you might be running as docker will complain about port 5432 being used.